franz-starke/TourneyLab/docs/docsSite/op-man/index.md

 ## **3. System Configuration**

-**https is needed** to for users to access the camera inside the pwa and website, as well as pwa export
+**HTTPS is needed** to for users to access the camera inside the pwa and website, as well as pwa export.

 ### **Network & Ports**